 Implementing Streams in PHP

-Typically, when we think about a list of elements we assume there is both a start and finite end.
+Typically, when we think about a list of elements we assume there is both a start and a finite end.
 In this example the list has been precomputed and stored for subsequent traversal and transformation.
 If instead, we replaced the finite ending with a promise to return the next element in the sequence, we would have the architecture to provide infinite lists.
 Not only would these lists be capable of generating infinite elements, but they would also be lazy, only producing the next element in the sequence when absolutely required.
-This concept is called a Stream, commonly also referred to as a lazy list, and is a foundational concept in languages such as Haskell.
+This concept is called a Stream and is commonly also referred to as a lazy list.
+It is a foundational concept in languages such as Haskell.
 Streams are not interacted with in the same manner as finite lists, as they cannot be operated on as a whole.
-Instead they should be thought of as ‘codata’ (infinite) or an Object-oriented Iterable, as a opposed to just simply ‘data’ (finite).
+Instead, they should be thought of as ‘codata’ (infinite) or an object-oriented Iterable, as opposed to simply ‘data’ (finite).
 As well as being able to create a Stream based on a supplied promise, we are also able to compose new Streams using ‘map’ and ‘filter’ methods.
-In this article I will discuss two examples of implementing the Stream data-structure, using both class-based and generator approaches in PHP.
+In this article, I will discuss two examples of implementing the Stream data-structure, using both class-based and generator approaches in PHP.

 Class-based Approach

-The first implementation I will be discussing uses a ‘Classical’ approach, relying on a tail-promise function to return the next element in the Stream.
+The first implementation I will discuss uses a ‘classical’ approach, relying on a tail-promise function to return the next element in the Stream.

 class Stream implements Iterator